automenta/notention2/README.md

 - **Minimal**: Core fits in ~200 LOC, rest self-generated.
 - **Complete**: Tasks, UI, evolution—all present.
-- **Scalable**: IPFS/Deno/LangChain handle growth.
+- **Scalable**: IPFS/LangChain handle growth.
 - **Elegant**: One entity, infinite potential.

-This spec delivers a terse, viable Netention v5—unified, recursive, and ready to evolve from a single seed into a reality-defining system.
+This spec delivers a terse, viable Netention—unified, recursive, and ready to evolve from a single seed into a reality-defining system.

-Below is an updated specification for **Netention v5**, integrating a priority/memory system designed to run in a continuous open loop forever, fairly allocating resources based on priority.
+Below is an updated specification for **Netention**, integrating a priority/memory system designed to run in a continuous open loop forever, fairly allocating resources based on priority.
 The design ensures long-term stability, equitable resource distribution, and self-sustainability by embedding resource management into the core Note lifecycle.
 Additionally, I’ll explore and push helpful features into the boot stage to maximize initial autonomy and utility,